Social Icons

 Directed by William Wyler

-The story of Ben-Hur is set during the birth and death of Christ, Ben-Hur at that time was a good friend of the next in line Governor of Jerusalem.
-Their friendship is tested (as Ben-Hur is a Jew and his best friend Messala (next in line Governor) is Roman) when Messala calls Ben aside and ask for the names of the Jews leading a rebellion against Rome, Ben’s refusal caused both friends to part.
+The story of Ben-Hur is set during the birth and death of Christ.
+At that time, Ben-Hur was a good friend of the next in line Governor of Jerusalem, Messala.
+Their friendship is tested (as Ben-Hur is a Jew and Messala is Roman) when Messala calls Ben aside and asks for the names of the Jews leading a rebellion against Rome.
+Ben’s refusal causes the two friends to part ways.

-An unfortunate incident about a loose tile led to the death of the present Governor, Ben and his sister were the ones responsible for the accident, but Messala failed to accept the incident for what it was, an accident even after his investigation showed it was so.
+An unfortunate incident involving a loose tile leads to the death of the present Governor.
+Ben and his sister are responsible for the accident, but Messala fails to accept it for what it was—an accident—even after his investigation shows it was so.

-Messala, out of revenge for Ben turning him down, had Ben sold to slavery and his family jailed.
-Something led to another and Ben is free and all he wants is revenge.
+Messala, out of revenge for Ben turning him down, has Ben sold into slavery and his family jailed.
+One thing leads to another, and Ben is free, with revenge being his sole focus.

-Ben Hur was a record breaking Oscar movie, it won 11 out of the 12 Academy Award nominations that it got, some of its wins inclue Best Picture, Best Director and Best Actor for Charlton Heston.
-Charlton’s 1956 movie, The Ten Commandment was also a hit and showed Charlton’s gift in epic film portrayal.
-Ben Hur is based on a book named Ben-Hur: A Tale of the Christ by Lew Wallace, and the movie production saw the use of wonderful cinematic scenes, shots that will linger such as the one of the chariot race.
+Ben-Hur was a record-breaking Oscar movie, winning 11 out of the 12 Academy Award nominations it received.
+Some of its wins include Best Picture, Best Director, and Best Actor for Charlton Heston.
+Charlton’s 1956 movie, The Ten Commandments, was also a hit and showcased his gift for epic film portrayals.
+Ben-Hur is based on the book Ben-Hur: A Tale of the Christ by Lew Wallace, and the movie production features stunning cinematic scenes, such as the iconic chariot race.

-Ben-Hur was both a critical and a commercial success making close to 10 times its production cost and the movie is regarded as one of the best epic movies ever made.
-Holding back ratings in the American Film Institute in their top 100 movies (it is ranked a 100) and Top Epic films (here it is ranked number 2).
+Ben-Hur was both a critical and commercial success, making close to 10 times its production cost.
+The movie is regarded as one of the best epic films ever made, ranking 100th on the American Film Institute’s Top 100 Movies list and 2nd on their Top Epic Films list.

-Ben-Hur is a beautiful movie and a highly successful one, which many should get the chance to see; the movie like The Ten Commandments is biblical but not totally biblically grounded like Ten Commandments, but it is still wonderful and nice to see even for those who are eager to see a biblical film.
+Ben-Hur is a beautiful and highly successful movie that many should get the chance to see.
+Like The Ten Commandments, it is biblical but not entirely biblically grounded.
+Still, it is wonderful and worth watching, even for those eager to see a biblical film.
+Its timeless story, powerful performances, and breathtaking visuals make it a true classic.

 0 comments: